[Supervised by a doctor] How to improve fatty liver?

 3. Dietary tips to improve fatty liver

-For fatty liver, it is very important to eat a nutritionally balanced diet and reduce the frequency of eating fatty foods, juices, and sweets
+For fatty liver disease, it's crucial to maintain a balanced diet and reduce the frequency of consuming fatty foods, juices, and sweets.

 3-1.
 Be careful not to consume too much sugar or fat

-There is no problem with consuming the right amount of carbohydrates and fats
+There's no problem with consuming carbohydrates and fats in moderation.

-The recommended daily fruit intake for a fatty liver diet is 150g, which is equivalent to the following amount:
+The recommended daily intake of fruit for a diet for fatty liver is 150g, which is equivalent to the following amounts:

 ● 1 large kiwi fruit